Trapped intestinal gas - What to do

 Blame it on Hurricane Gonzalo and Typhoon Vongfong if you will but this month we are going to discuss a slightly more sensitive subject: wind.
 More specifically, trapped intestinal gas.

-Yes, I know - gas, wind, flatulence, call it what you will, is very often the source of much schoolboy giggling and laughter.
+Yes, I know - gas, wind, flatulence, call it what you will, is very often the source of many schoolboys giggling and laughter.

 However, not only does it cause discomfort and occasionally severe pain, it can be very embarrassing if it decides to manifest itself at the wrong time.